 - The Pennsylvania SPCA’s Humane Law Enforcement team will continue answering calls to rescue animals from cruelty and neglect.
 Should you witness animal abuse in these, or any other times, please contact our cruelty department at 866-601-SPCA or firstname.lastname@example.org.

-- Beginning Monday, March 16, all Pennsylvania SPCA locations including our Erie Avenue Headquarters, Lancaster and Danville Centers, as well as our Affiliate, Main Line Animal Rescue (MLAR), will be closed to the public for open adoptions.
+- All Pennsylvania SPCA locations including our Erie Avenue Headquarters, Lancaster and Danville Centers, as well as our Affiliate, Main Line Animal Rescue (MLAR), are doing adoptions by appointment.

 - To schedule an appointment in Philadelphia to adopt an animal, please email, email@example.com.